-According to Autism Spectrum Australia, an estimated 1 in 70 Australians is affected with Autism.
+According to Autism Spectrum Australia, 1 in 70 Australians is affected with Autism.
 They have found that it is four times more common in boys.
-First understand why children with autism behave in certain ways is the first step.
+Firstly, understand why children with autism behave in certain ways is the first step.
 After that, you can work out with a therapist to change the behaviour and help children cope better.

-Autism Spectrum Disorder” (ASD) or “Autism” is a neurodevelopmental Mental Health condition.
+ASD or “Autism” is a neurodevelopmental Mental Health condition.
 It is defined as where a child or an adult face some social challenges and demonstrates repetitive behaviours.
-The behaviours come across through his or her speech and nonverbal way of communication.
+The behaviours come across through his or her speech and way of communication.

-Everyone’s experience of Autism is different.
+However, everyone’s experience of Autism is different.
 How people with Autism come across depends on the care they get and home life.
-An autistic person, just like anyone else, bears a distinct personality.
+But an autistic person, just like anyone else, bears a distinct personality.
 They carry various strengths and weaknesses.
 It is important to know that people with autism have learning skills.
-They can range from an highly skilled problem solving to severely challenged.
+They can range from highly skilled problem solving to severely challenged.
 Therefore, we should understand and offer tailored help.

 Symptoms of Autism in Children and Adults may include:

 - Struggle to maintain eye contact with another person.